SouthPoleTelescope/lyrebird/contrib/AntTweakBar/Readme.txt

-This code has been modified to to get GLFW 3 working with AntTweakBar
+This code has been modified from the original release to to get GLFW 3 working with AntTweakBar